Roxbys/Cop-4331/README.md

 For:  Robotics enthusiasts

+Who/That:
-Who/That: For robotics enthusiasts that find enjoyment in watching robots trace through physical mazes.
+For robotics enthusiasts that find enjoyment in watching robots trace through physical mazes.
 This Robot will help the user solve complex mazes and will avoid the walls of the maze.

-The Product: aMAZEbot
+The Product:
+aMAZEbot

+That Leads To:
+For robotics enthusiasts that find enjoyment in watching robots trace through physical mazes, aMAZEbot demonstrates advanced reasoning that leads to faster completion of complex mazes.
+Unlike products already on the market, aMAZEbot has the ability to go fully autonomous.
-That Leads To… (main advantage, appealing reason for purchase) Unlike The… (principal competing alternatives)
+Unlike The… (principal competing alternatives)
 Our Product Offers… (describe main differentiation)